 Finland’s most important place designated for protection of mire-areas, the Martimoaapa in Simo, offers both interesting hiking terrain for trekkers and beautiful hill landscape for easy wandering.
-The Alkunkarinlahti Nature Trail, Nationally Protected Bird-watching Site, 9 km south from the centre of Tornio, offers bird-watchtowers and campfire sites along the trail.
+The Alkunkarinlahti Nature Trail, Nationally Protected Bird-watching Site, 9 km south from the center of Tornio, offers bird-watchtowers and campfire sites along the trail.

-In Kätkävaara in the Tervola commune the hilltops with no trees rise to the heights, rivers with clear water run through the valleys, traversing the open bog mires and wild forests in the region.
+In Kätkävaara in the Tervola commune, the hilltops with no trees rise to the heights, rivers with clear water run through the valleys, traversing the open bog mires and wild forests in the region.
 The Pisavaara Natural Park, the highest tree-covered hill in southern Lapland, is the strictest protected Natural Park in all of Europe.

 The Simo Land Uplift Natural Park

 Land uplift in Scandinavia is due to the Ice Age.
-The last Ice Age ”Veiksel” caused the Scandinavia and part of Europe to be covered with thick continental glacier.
+The last Ice Age ”Veiksel” caused the Scandinavia and part of Europe to be covered with a thick continental glacier.

-Since the past 10 000 years the removal of the weight from the depressed land has been slowly happening and this can be seen in the shoreline of the sea moving further away from the coast.
-On the 10 guide posts at the Simo Land Uplift National Park you can study the changes in the shoreline over the last 500 years.
+Since the past 10 000 years, the removal of the weight from the depressed land has been slowly happening and this can be seen in the shoreline of the sea moving further away from the coast.
+On the 10 guide posts at the Simo Land Uplift National Park, you can study the changes in the shoreline over the last 500 years.

 Hikers choices in Sea Lapland

 Click the target on the map for more information and driving directions.